htakemoto/wordpress-hosting/docs/README.md

     vi /etc/ssl/sample.com.pem
     ```

-    Note: SSL cert config is out of scope for this instruction, but if you are using Cloudflare, you can generate the cert from the [this instruction](https://support.cloudflare.com/hc/en-us/articles/115000479507-Managing-Cloudflare-Origin-CA-certificates#h_30e5cf09-6e98-48e1-a9f1-427486829feb)
+    Note: SSL cert config is out of scope for this instruction, but if you are using Cloudflare, you can generate the cert from the [this instruction](https://support.cloudflare.com/hc/en-us/articles/115000479507)

-2. Add a NGINX conf file into `/etc/nginx/conf.d` (replace `sample.com` with your domain)
+2. Add a NGINX conf file into `/etc/nginx/conf.d`. (replace `sample.com` with your domain)

+    File name: `sample.com.conf`

     ```conf
     # sample.com
     server {
-        listen       443 ssl;
+        listen       443 ssl http2;
+        listen       [::]:443 ssl http2;
         server_name  sample.com www.sample.com;
         root         /var/www/sample.com;
         index        index.html index.htm index.php;